-- c) The final proposed questions will be reviewed by the Decision-maker for relevance and permissibility. - g) Final Round of Meeting Questions: If deemed necessary, follow-up meetings will be conducted by the Investigator to ask the final proposed questions.
-This is the final round of questioning, unless leave is granted by the Decision-maker for additional questioning or the Decision-maker determines additional questioning is necessary. - h) Investigator will compile the Final Investigative Report which will: - 1.
-Incorporate any new, relevant evidence and information obtained in the Parties and Decision-maker's review of the Draft Investigation Report/follow-up meetings. - 2.
+c) The final proposed questions will be reviewed by the Decision-maker for relevance and permissibility.

+g) Final Round of Meeting Questions: If deemed necessary, follow-up meetings will be conducted by the Investigator to ask the final proposed questions.
+This is the final round of questioning, unless leave is granted by the Decision-maker for additional questioning or the Decision-maker determines additional questioning is necessary.

+h) Investigator will compile the Final Investigative Report which will:

+- 1. Incorporate any new, relevant evidence and information obtained in the Parties and Decision-maker's review of the Draft Investigation Report/follow-up meetings. - 2.
 Respond in writing, to the relevant elements of the Parties response to the Draft Investigation report and incorporate relevant elements of the written responses and any necessary revisions into the Final Investigation Report. - 3.
 Include all supporting documentation - 4.
-The Final Investigative Report and the complete investigative file is then provided to the Title IX Coordinator. - i) Before or on the same day as transmitting the Final Investigative Report, the Title IX Coordinator will provide the Parties the ability to submit a Written impact and / or mitigation statement.
+The Final Investigative Report and the complete investigative file is then provided to the Title IX Coordinator.

+i) Before or on the same day as transmitting the Final Investigative Report, the Title IX Coordinator will provide the Parties the ability to submit a Written impact and / or mitigation statement.
 The Title IX Coordinator will review the statements upon receipt to determine whether there are any immediate needs, issues, or concerns, but will otherwise hold them until after a decision maker has made determinations on the allegations.
 If there are any findings of a policy violation the Decision-maker will request these impact statements from the Title IX Coordinator and review them prior to determining sanctions.
-In the event that the Impact Statements are requested by the Decision-maker, the Title IX Coordinator will transmit a copy to each Party of the other Parties' impact statements at that time. - j) Transmission of the Final Investigation Report and Complete File.
+In the event that the Impact Statements are requested by the Decision-maker, the Title IX Coordinator will transmit a copy to each Party of the other Parties' impact statements at that time.

+j) Transmission of the Final Investigation Report and Complete File.
 The Title IX Coordinator provides the Decision-maker with the Final Investigation Report and investigation file, including the evidence and information obtained in the Investigator-led Questioning meetings.
-This will not include the Impact Statements if they are received before the file is transmitted. - k) Decision-maker Determination.
+This will not include the Impact Statements if they are received before the file is transmitted.

+k) Decision-maker Determination.
 The Decision-maker will review the Final Investigation Report, all appendices, and investigation file.
-This includes the information obtained during the Draft Investigation Report Review, Draft Investigative Report Follow-up Meetings, and Final Round of Meeting Questions. - 1.
-If the record is incomplete, the Decision-maker may direct the investigation be re-opened.
+This includes the information obtained during the Draft Investigation Report Review, Draft Investigative Report Follow-up Meetings, and Final Round of Meeting Questions.

+- If the record is incomplete, the Decision-maker may direct the investigation be re-opened.
 Or the Decision-maker may direct or conduct any additional inquiry they believe is necessary, including informally meeting with the Parties or any witnesses, as needed. - 2.
-Upon reviewing the relevant evidence, the Decision-maker may also choose to pose additional questions: - 1.
-To the extent credibility is in dispute and relevant to one or more of the allegations, the Decision-maker may meet individually with the Parties and witnesses to question them in order to assess their credibility.
+Upon reviewing the relevant evidence, the Decision-maker may also choose to pose additional questions: - To the extent credibility is in dispute and relevant to one or more of the allegations, the Decision-maker may meet individually with the Parties and witnesses to question them in order to assess their credibility.
 These meetings will be recorded and shared with the Parties. - 2.
 At their discretion, the Decision-maker may also meet with any Party or witness to ask additional relevant questions that will aid the Decision-maker in making their findings.
 These meetings will be recorded and shared with the Parties. - 3.
-The Decision-maker will then apply the preponderance of the evidence standard to make a determination on each of the allegations.
+The Decision-maker will then apply the preponderance of the evidence standard to make a determination on each of the allegations. - 4.
+If the Decision-maker determines that there are findings of a Policy Violation, they will request the Impact Statements, and review them prior to determining sanctions. - 5.
+For more information on possible sanctions, please see below.